-Clause 98 - Offence - employee - supply liquor to intoxicated person
+Clause 106 - Offence - supply liquor to intoxicated person - employee

-This clause makes it a strict liability offence for an employee of a licensee or permitholder to supply or sell liquor to an intoxicated person at licensed premises.
+This clause makes it a strict liability offence for an employee of a licensee or permitholder to supply or sell liquor to an intoxicated person on licensed premises.
 This offence carries a lesser penalty than the offence for a licensee, as the employee carries less responsibility for the management of licensed premises.
-The offence is included, however, to ensure that people who are employed to sell and supply liquor do so in a responsible way and not supply liquor to patrons who are already intoxicated.
+The offence is included, however, to ensure that people who are employed to principally sell and supply liquor do so in a responsible way and not supply liquor to people who are already intoxicated.